OpenChemistry/tomvizdocs/docs/operator.md

     utils.set_array(dataset, result)
 ```

 The dialog in Tomviz enables editing of Python transforms in the source tab,
 clicking apply will apply the code in the editor leaving the dialog open,
 clicking OK will apply the transform and close the dialog.
 The Python code is
 not saved permanently, saving a state file will save custom Python.

 ### Subclassing tomviz.operators.Operator

-Tomviz provides an operator base class that can be used to implement a Python operator.
-To create an operator simply subclass and provide an implementation of the
+Tomviz provides an operator base class that can be used to implement a Python
+operator.
+To create an operator simply subclass and provide an implementation of
-'transform_scalars' method.
+the `transform_scalars` method.

 ```python